kiranmak/iiot-nets23/iiot-nets23.md

 Systems (CPS) Network resources.

 ### Paper 7.
-"Improving BLE Fingerprint Radio Maps..”
+"Improving BLE Fingerprint Radio Maps: A Method based on Fuzzy Clustering and Weighted Interpolation"

 #### Presenter: Hannah B. Pasandi

 Bio: Hannah is a Postdoctoral Fellow Researcher at UC Berkeley's NetSys lab, where she works with Sylvia Ratnasamy and Scott Shenker.
 Her research interests encompass a wide spectrum of wireless technologies, with a particular focus on Bluetooth, Wi-Fi, LoRaWAN, and Massive-MIMO.
 Currently, Hannah is deeply immersed in research centered around Privacy Auditing and Mitigations in 5G networks, Satellite Communication, and Wi-Fi technology.

 During her Ph.D., she conducted one-of-its-kind framework for designing on-device self-driven communication protocols for next-generation wireless technologies.
 Her approach involved proposing AI-driven solutions using Reinforcement Learning (RL) and Graph Neural Networks (GNN), which had a profound impact on the development of cutting-edge wireless communication protocols.
 Hannah's dedication and innovative research continue to shape the future of wireless technology.